lag2993/E-Commerce-BackEnd/README.md

   ## Description

-  As a developer, I want to design the back end for an e-commerce website that uses the latest techonlogies so that the company can compete with other e-commerce companies.
+  As a developer, I want to design the back end for an e-commerce website that uses the latest techonlogies so that a company can compete with other e-commerce companies.

   ## Table of Contents: